CommonAccord/Cmacc-NFP/Doc/NFP/MO/Articles/Form/Articles_01.md

 90.sec={Affirmation.sec}<br><br><br>{Incorporator1.Sign.Block}

-Affirmation.sec=IN AFFIRMATION OF THE FACTS STATED ABOVE, the foregoing Amended and Restated Articles of Incorporation of {Corp.Name.Full} have been executed as of the {Agt.Effective.YMD}.
+Affirmation.sec=IN AFFIRMATION OF THE FACTS STATED ABOVE, the foregoing Amended and Restated Articles of Incorporation of {Corp.Name.Full} have been executed as of the {EffectiveDate.YMD}.

 =[Z/ol-none/10]